 QR3.9.1 A Fairy Tale for Physicists

-Clearly this contradicts Newton’s view of the universe as a great machine driven by physical laws where each event causes the next.
-Randomness was seen to undermine physics, so in 1957 Everett proposed the many-worlds interpretation, that every quantum possibility actually occurs in another physical universe.
-It follows that if any photon in the universe is measured say spin up, another universe spawns in which it is spin down, so there is no randomness.
-The choices of quantum theory then aren’t really choices, as every event that quantum theory says could happen actually does happen physically, somewhere in what is now called the multiverse.
+Randomness was seen to undermine the laws of physics, so in 1957 Everett proposed the many-worlds interpretation, that every quantum possibility actually happens in another physical world, so if any photon is measured say spin up, another universe spawns in which it is spin down.
+Nothing is now random, because everything quantum theory says could happen actually does happen, somewhere, in what is now called the multiverse.
+Many-worlds theory then replaces Newton’s clockwork universe, which quantum theory destroyed a century ago, with a clockwork multiverse.

 “… universe of universes would be piling up at rates that transcend all concepts of infinitude.(Walker, 2000), p107.